m-labs/artiq/doc/manual/getting_started_mgmt.rst

     $ artiq_client submit ~/artiq-work/mgmt_tutorial.py

+.. note:: You may also use the "Open file outside repository" feature of the GUI, by right-clicking on the explorer.

-.. note:: Submitting experiments outside the repository from the GUI is currently not supported.
-Submitting an experiment from the repository using the ``artiq_client`` command-line tool is done using the ``-R`` flag.
+.. note:: Submitting an experiment from the repository using the ``artiq_client`` command-line tool is done using the ``-R`` flag.

 Verify the log in the GUI.
 If you are happy with the result, commit the new version and push it into the master's repository: ::